isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Mother of Thousands.md

 <section>
   <h4>Sun and soil needs:</h4>
 	<img title="Mother of Thousands plants growing in a pot.
 Photo by Jacqueline Chua." src="/images/Horti%20techniques/ContainerPlanting_JacChua%20(1).jpg">
   <p>Mother of Thousands thrives in a wide variety of light conditions, from <a href="/page-index/horticulture-techniques/gauging-light/">at least two hours of direct sunlight to a minimum of 4 hours of indirect sunlight</a>.
-They can be planted in a variety of soil types including <a href="/page-index/horticulture-techniques/soil/">well-draining loamy soil, sandy soils, and even clayey soils</a>.</p>
+Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">sandy soil</a> at least 5cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+This plant is also highly tolerant of loamy and clayey soils.</p>
 	<br>
 </section>